bennypowers/mws-restaurant-reviews/README.md

 To run the dev server, install npm dependencies then run `npm start` (`sudo npm start` on mac 🍎 or linux 🐧, since we're running on the default ports).
 The page will be available at https://localhost.

+Because the dev server does not modify data.json, if the user posts a review or changes the `is_favorite` state of a restaurant, that change will only be held in memory by the server.
+In order to verify that the change has indeed been made after an offline request sync, open an incognito tab and browse to `https://localhost/api/reviews/?restaurant_id=3` or whichever id.
+You can also just clear the cache and hard refresh to get the same result and see the posted review in the page.

 ## HTTPS Certificates

 The development server is set to serve over http2, which requires a secure connection.
 In order to make this work locally, you must trust [lws' certicates](https://github.com/lwsjs/local-web-server/wiki/How-to-get-the-%22green-padlock%22-using-the-built-in-certificate), or you can use your own [self-signed cert](https://github.com/lwsjs/local-web-server/wiki/How-to-get-the-%22green-padlock%22-with-a-new-self-signed-certificate).